 The director thinks Kanye’s All Of The Lights video borrowed a little too literally from the Enter the Void opening sequence.

-Director Gaspar Noé has spoken out in a new interview to voice his shock at how much Kanye West's All Of The Lights video director Hype Williams copied the typography from the opening sequence of his own film Enter The Void.
+Director Gaspar Noé has spoken out in a new interview to voice his shock at how much Kanye West's All Of The Lights video director Hype Williams copied the opening sequence of his own film Enter The Void.
 Both films feature bright neon text in different typographic styles flashing over a black background to the beat of the music.